sidpoke/Portfolio/README.md

 <h2>WPF + EntityFramework + Repository Pattern (2021)</h2>
 This project is part of an assignment for GamesAcademy which required me to send over data through WCF from a client to a server.
-The server then proceeded to store the data on an SQL-Database, which uses procedures to call back certain values from events.
+The server then proceeded to store the data on an SQL-Database, which uses procedures to call back certain values.
 <h3>Screenshots</h3>
 <img src="https://user-images.githubusercontent.com/49310996/177123500-3d7dd7f6-570a-47e1-9d35-4ff8c70014c0.png">